charlescforgy/time-series-book/chapter_1_introduction/04_basic_models.md

 ## White Noise

-A central model we will use throughout this course is **white noise**.
+A central model we will use throughout this textbook is **white noise**.

 ```{note}
 The reason for the description "white" will be analyzed in Chapter 4.